jonahdisen/NPC-VBA-Analysis/README.md

 # Multimodal Voxel-Based Analysis using Non-Parametric Combination

-This repository contains the pre-processing and analysis codes used in the work by Isen et al. titled "Non-Parametric Combination of Multimodal MRI for Lesion Detection in MRI-Negative Focal Epilepsy".
+This repository contains the pre-processing and analysis codes used in the work by Isen et al. titled "Non-Parametric Combination of Multimodal MRI for Lesion Detection in Focal Epilepsy".

 ## Introduction